 Being exposed to a variety of plants, animals, and healthy bacteria in the environment can enhance a person’s immune system, particularly during early childhood.
 Studies have shown that children who grow up on farms and/or around animals — including dogs — are less likely to develop food allergies compared to those raised in urban settings or without animal exposure.

 Additionally, research suggests that if a parent or caregiver cleans an infant’s pacifier by sucking on it instead of cleaning it with water or antiseptics, the infant has a lower risk of developing childhood allergic diseases.
-This further supports the idea that being exposed to different microbes at an early age is beneficial for strengthening immunity.
+This finding further supports the idea that being exposed to different microbes at an early age is beneficial for strengthening immunity.

 Researchers have found a link between airborne irritants and allergens, such as air pollution and pollen, and food allergies.
 An in-depth analysis of many research studies discovered a connection between increased air pollution levels and a higher rate of food allergies, although further research is needed.